bohuie/processAnalysis/documentation/analysis.md

 - The analysis module is flexible with column names (it includes mapping utilities to support variations such as `lines_added` vs `additions`).
 - If a team folder is missing required files, it will be skipped with a warning and processing will continue for other teams.
 - This module is intended to consume cleaned/enriched CSVs created by the extraction and labeling pipeline.

+## Notes specific to `analysis.py`

+- `analysis.py` writes outputs into `data/analysis/` (the script creates the folder if it doesn't exist).
+- The script contains utilities to normalize column name variations and will try common alternatives for `lines_added`, `lines_deleted` and `files_changed` — this makes it resilient to small differences in extractor output.
+- If `data/csv/` has no team folders matching `year-long-project-team-*` the script will raise a `FileNotFoundError`; for incremental work you can comment that check or point `DATA_FOLDER` to a subset folder for local testing.